fullopsec/stable-deffusion-AMD-LINUX-low-VRAM/README.md

 torch, torchvision and torchaudio version numbers that come back should have ROCM tagged at the end.

-Every time you want to lunch stable deffusion do:
+Every time you want to lunch stable diffusion go back to the venv where all dependencies are installed:
 ```
 cd stable-diffusion-webui
 python -m venv venv
 source venv/bin/activate
+python launch.py --opt-sub-quad-attention --medvram --disable-nan-check --always-batch-cond-uncond --no-half
 ```